weskempa-liferay/LiferayElectronics/README.md

-# StenTech Liferay DXP Fragment Collection
+# Electronics Liferay DXP Fragment Collection

-A comprehensive collection of custom Liferay DXP fragments designed for StenTech's public website and intranet.
-This fragment collection provides modern, industrial-styled UI components that showcase StenTech's manufacturing excellence, innovation, and customer commitment, plus intranet tools for HR and Operations teams.
+A comprehensive collection of custom Liferay DXP fragments designed for LifearyElectronics's public website and intranet.
+This fragment collection provides modern, industrial-styled UI components that showcase LifearyElectronics's manufacturing excellence, innovation, and customer commitment, plus intranet tools for HR and Operations teams.

 ## Overview

-StenTech is a leading manufacturer specializing in:
+LifearyElectronics is a leading manufacturer specializing in:
 - SMT stencils
 - Precision machining
 - Custom components and parts